How to Start a Square Foot Garden

 How much of the mixture will you need?
 A standard, 4x4-foot, six-inch high box frame will require eight cubic feet of the soilless blend.

-If making this recipe yourself seems like too much work, special pre-blended SFG soil products are available.
+If making this recipe yourself seems like too much work, special pre-blended square food garden soil products are available.

 The Best Plants for a Square Foot Garden